-- taxes (including applicable interest and penalties) and other governmental charges; - the registration fees as may from time to time be in effect for the registration of Class A ordinary shares on the share register and applicable to transfers of Class A ordinary shares to or from the name of the custodian, the depositary or any nominees upon the making of deposits and withdrawals, respectively; - certain cable, telex and facsimile transmission and delivery expenses; - the fees, expenses, spreads, taxes and other charges of the depositary and/or service providers (which may be a division, branch or affiliate of the depositary) in the conversion of foreign currency; - the reasonable and customary out-of-pocket expenses incurred by the depositary in connection with compliance with exchange control regulations and other regulatory requirements applicable to Class A ordinary shares, ADSs and ADRs; and - the fees, charges, costs and expenses incurred by the depositary, the custodian, or any nominee in connection with the ADR program.
+- taxes (including applicable interest and penalties) and other governmental charges; • - the registration fees as may from time to time be in effect for the registration of Class A ordinary shares on the share register and • applicable to transfers of Class A ordinary shares to or from the name of the custodian, the depositary or any nominees upon the making of deposits and withdrawals, respectively; - certain cable, telex and facsimile transmission and delivery expenses; - the fees, expenses, spreads, taxes and other charges of the depositary and/or service providers (which may be a division, branch or affiliate of the depositary) in the conversion of foreign currency; - the reasonable and customary out-of-pocket expenses incurred by the depositary in connection with compliance with exchange control regulations and other regulatory requirements applicable to Class A ordinary shares, ADSs and ADRs; and - the fees, charges, costs and expenses incurred by the depositary, the custodian, or any nominee in connection with the ADR program.

 ADS fees and charges for (i) the issuance of ADSs, and (ii) the cancellation of ADSs are charged to the person for whom the ADSs are issued (in the case of ADS issuances) and to the person for whom ADSs are cancelled (in the case of ADS cancellations).
 In the case of ADSs issued by the depositary into DTC, the ADS issuance and cancellation fees and charges may be deducted from distributions made through DTC, and may be charged to the DTC participant(s) receiving the ADSs being issued or the DTC participant(s) holding the ADSs being cancelled, as the case may be, on behalf of the beneficial owner(s) and will be charged by the DTC participant(s) to the account of the applicable beneficial owner(s) in accordance with the procedures and practices of the DTC participants as in effect at the time.
 ADS fees and charges in respect of distributions and the ADS service fee are charged to the holders as of the applicable ADS record date.
-In the case of (i) distributions of cash, the amount of the applicable ADS record date will be invoiced form the funds being distributed.
+In the case of distributions of cash, the amount of the applicable ADS fees and charges is deducted from the funds being distributed.
 In the case of (i) distributions other than cash and (ii) the ADS service fee, holders as of the ADS fees and charges and such ADS fees and charges may be deducted from distributions made to holders of ADSs.
-For ADSs held through DTC, and we charged to the DTC participants in accordance with the procedures and practices prescribed by DTC and the DTC participants in turn charge the amount of such ADS fees and charges to the DTC participants and the ADS service fee may be deducted from distributions made through DTC, the ADS fees and charges and charges to the beneficial owners for whom the ADS.
-In the case of (i) registration of ADS record date by fees and charges to the beneficial owners for whom they hold ADSs.
-In the case of (i) registration of ADS treasfer fee will be payable by the ADS Holder whose ADSs are being transferred or by the person to whom the ADS service fee will be payable by the ADS holder whose ADS conversion fee will be payable by the
+For ADSs held through DTC, the ADS fees and charges to the DTC participants in accordance with the procedures and practices prescribed to the DTC participants in accordance with the procedures and practices fee may be charged to the DTC participants are instributions of cash, the amount of the applicable ADS record date will be invoiced for the amount of the ADS fees and charges and charges may be deducted from distributions made to holders of ADSs.
+For ADSs held through DTC, and may be charged to the DTC participants in accordance with the procedures and practices prescribed by DTC and the DTC participants in turn charge the amount of such ADS fees and charges to the beneficial owners for whom they hold ADSs.
+In the case of (i) registration of ADS tran